Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/010_installation.en.md

 title = "Installing the Client" slug = "installation" weight = 10
+description = "Learn how to manually or automatically download and install the BOMnipotent Client on Windows, MacOS, and Linux."
 +++

 To manually download BOMnipotent Client, go to [https://www.bomnipotent.de/downloads/](https://www.bomnipotent.de/downloads/), select your platform and version, and click on the download button.